rancher/docs/content/rancher/v2.x/en/security/_index.md

 ### Rancher Hardening Guide

 The Rancher Hardening Guide is based off of controls and best practices found in the [CIS Kubernetes Benchmark](https://www.cisecurity.org/benchmark/kubernetes/) from the Center for Internet Security.
-The hardening guide provides prescriptive guidance for hardening a production installation of Rancher v2.1.x. and Rancher v2.2.x.
+The hardening guide provides prescriptive guidance for hardening a production installation of Rancher v2.1.x, v2.2.x and v.2.3.x.
 See Rancher's [Self Assessment of the CIS Kubernetes Benchmark](#cis-benchmark-rancher-self-assessment) for the full list of security controls.

 - [Hardening Guide for Rancher v2.1.x with Kubernetes 1.11]({{< baseurl >}}/rancher/v2.x/en/security/hardening-2.1/)
 - [Hardening Guide for Rancher v2.2.x with Kubernetes 1.13]({{< baseurl >}}/rancher/v2.x/en/security/hardening-2.2/)